 City of Bel Aire

-The City of Bel Aire recently transitioned to a Council-Manager form of government.
 The City Manager is a professional government manager appointed by the Bel Aire City Council, and is responsible for the efficient daily operations of the city.
 In order to deliver services in the most efficient manner possible, the City Manager must work closely with department heads and city staff, develop and submit the City's annual operating budget to the City Council for consideration, provide guidance and expertise to the City Council on a variety of issues, and address citizens questions, comments, and concerns in a timely fashion.

 Why have professional management?
 According to the International City/County Management Association (ICMA), professional local government managers fulfill a number of invaluable functions for the community, the elected officials, and the citizens: